News · Cataract surgery · Updated May 2026

 How PCO is diagnosed at the consultation

-A consultant ophthalmologist confirms PCO with an in-clinic examination that takes 15–25 minutes.
+A consultant ophthalmologist confirms PCO with an in-clinic examination that takes 15 to 25 minutes.
 Typical components:

 1. Visual acuity testing — with and without glare (a glare test is particularly important for PCO, as standard chart vision can look better than real-world vision).